The talented monoid of a directed graph with applications to graph algebras: Preliminaries

 \subsection{Leavitt path algebras}

 To a directed graph, one can associate an algebra generated by vertices and edges, subject to relations that ``locally'' on each vertex resemble those that were considered by William Leavitt in his seminal papers in the 1960's (see~\cite{MR3729290} for a comprehensive history).
-Such algebras, when associated to non-cyclic strongly connected graphs, are purely infinite simple, that is, each one-sided ideal contains an infinite idempotent.
+Such algebras, when associated to strongly connected graphs which are not a single cycle, are purely infinite simple, that is, each one-sided ideal contains an infinite idempotent.

 \begin{definition} For a row-finite graph $E$ and a unital ring $R$, we define the \emph{Leavitt path algebra of $E$}, denoted by $L_R(E)$, to be the algebra generated by the sets $\{v \mid v \in E^0\}$, $\{ \alpha \mid \alpha \in E^1 \}$ and $\{ \alpha^* \mid \alpha \in E^1 \}$ with the coefficients in $R$, subject to the relations